How To Create The Best Videos

 - Will this be for streaming, download or both?

 Clients do not benefit from working with someone who they feel is overly technical or, worse yet, some kind of “gearhead”.
 Too much emphasis on technical elements such as cameras, lights, microphones and schedules are a warning sign.
-Any concerns about the “human” side of the process and other legitimate reasons you might have for feeling apprehensive about making a video (possibly for the first time) need to be addressed early on.
+Any concerns about the “human” side of the process and other legitimate reasons you might have for feeling apprehensive about making a great video (possibly for the first time) need to be addressed early on.
 Videos often require you to “put yourself out there” in a unique way that sometimes creates challenges that need to be handled with sensitivity.

 Template-based (“cookie cutter” videos)

-In order to make a video that is customized to work for you, the vendor first has to demonstrate some range and flexibility.
+In order to make a video production that is customized to work for you, the vendor first has to demonstrate some range and flexibility.
 Samples of their work must be individualized and serve a specific function or functions.
 For example, is it meant to entertain an audience, engage a community, promote a new product, announce a new service, provide a testimonial, generate interest in an event?
 So do some research.
 Insist on observing samples “in their native environment”, in other words on actual clients’ websites.
 As a consumer of online video, you should be able to clearly understand the function of each sample video.
 If they are all the same, or if the purpose is not clear, it’s a warning sign.

 Style and Format Choices